corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/key-concepts.md

 ## Identities

-A Corda identity is any person or business that wants to interact with other people or businesses using Corda.
+A Corda identity represents any person or business that wants to interact with other people or businesses using Corda.

+[An identity claim with a unique X-500 name in a membership group.
+Each Corda identity is associated with a session key, which validates the P2P sessions.
+The session key may be part of a PKI certificate according to the membership group defined by the MGM.]:#

 ##	Application networks